Open-Neo/OdysseyXL/README.md

 pip install spestly
 ```

-Now that we have the API system isntalled, we can now use it!
+Now that we have the API system installed, we can now use it!
 A demo is shown below:

 ```python
 from spestly import OdysseyXL